min-nguyen/prob-fx/README.md

   - You can find both the loop HMM version (Fig 2) and the modular HMM version (Fig 3) in here.

 - § 3: SIR model (`src/Examples/SIR.hs`)
-  - § 3.1 The SIR model is the function `hmmSIR'`; the higher-order HMM function it uses is imported from `HMM.hs`, and the `Writer` effect from § 3.2.2 is already integrated.
+  - § 3.1 The SIR model is the function `hmmSIR'`; the higher-order HMM function it uses is imported from `HMM.hs`, and the `Writer` effect it uses from §5.5 is already integrated.
     - Simulating from this (Fig 4a) can be done via `./wasabaye.sh simSIR`.
     - Metropolis-Hastings inference (Fig 5) is done via `./wasabaye.sh mhSIR`; this takes 1-3 minutes
   - § 3.2.1: The _resusceptible_ extension is defined as `hmmSIRS`, and the _resusceptible + vaccinated_ version is `hmmSIRSV`.